-- Purchasing procedure that ensures that the requirements are met. - Documentation of compliance with the requirement on individual new purchases/new leasings must be available for Nordic Ecolabelling on request. - Summary of the total fleet with registration numbers and first date of registration.
+- P Documentation of compliance with the requirement on individual new purchases/new leasings must be available for Nordic Ecolabelling on request. - Summary of the total fleet with registration numbers and first date of registration.
 For vehicles more than ten years old, documentation of compliance with the most recent applicable Euro emissions standard must be appended.

-- Procedure to ensure that external transporters fulfil the Nordic Swan Ecolabel's requirements on entering into new contracts. - ${\cal P}$ For external transporters, a copy of contracts and a summary of the vehicles the transporter uses for driving for the Nordic Swan Ecolabelled laundry must be available to Nordic Ecolabelling on request.
+- Procedure to ensure that external transporters fulfil the Nordic Swan Ecolabel's requirements on entering into new contracts. - For external transporters, a copy of contracts and a summary of the vehicles the transporter uses for driving for the Nordic Swan Ecolabelled laundry must be available to Nordic Ecolabelling on request.